BCTU Privacy Notice

 - Medical information which is relevant to the trial and/or your medical records;

 - Your contact details, if you are a potential participant, who has asked to be kept informed about the trial, electronically.
 These details will be deleted when they are no longer needed.

 During the trial, we will process further information about you, which will include:

 - Details about your participation in the trial;

 - Results/outcomes of any procedures, tests, interviews or questionnaire undertaken as part of the trial.

-We will normally collect this information from you directly, or from the hospital where you are being seen, sometimes we collect personal information and healthcare data from other sources such as GP practices or national cancer registries.
+We will normally collect this information from you directly, or from the hospital or GP practice where you are being seen.
+Sometimes we collect personal information and healthcare data from other sources such as GP practices, NHS Digital or national cancer registries.
 For some trials data may also be collected from third parties, for example those analysing tissue samples or reviewing scans.
-More details about this will be provided in the Patient Information Sheet for the trial.
+If the latter is relevant to the trial that you are taking part in, more details about this will be provided in the Participant Information Sheet for the trial.